deeplearning4j/deeplearning4j/perceptron.md

 A perceptron is a linear classifier; that is, it is an algorithm that classifies input by separating two categories with a straight line.
 Input is typically a feature vector `x` multiplied by weights `w` and added to a bias `b`: `y = w * x + b`.

+Rosenblatt built a single-layer perceptron.
+That is, his hardware-algorithm did not include multiple layers, which allow neural networks to model a feature hierarchy.
+It was, therefore, a shallow neural network, which prevented his perceptron from performing non-linear classification, such as the XOR function (an XOR operator trigger when input exhibits either one trait or another, but not both; it stands for "exclusive OR"), as Minsky and Papert showed in their book.

 ### Further Reading